unifiedinbox/ue-java-sdk/README.md

 ## Installation

 To use the library, you need to include it's classes into your classpath.
-The project is bundled into one jar file in dist/ue-java-sdk.jar that you can include into your classpath using your favorite IDE/Editor or from the command line using `java -cp <jar_location> <your class>`
+The project is bundled into one contained jar file in dist/ue-java-sdk.jar that you can include into your classpath using your favorite IDE/Editor or from the command line using `java -cp <jar_location> <your class>`

 ## Usage